National Police Cadet Corps: Brief history

 Following Singapore's successful elections of 1959, the new government, among other policies, began to pressure the Singapore Police Force (SPF) to form a youth unit on the lines of the long serving military cadet organisations of the island.

-On 8 May that year, the NPCC was born with then-Commissioner E Alan G Blades approving the formation of the first police cadet unit, this day is annually marked as NPCC Day.
+On 8 May that year, the Police Cadet Corps (PCC) was born with then-Commissioner Alan Blades approving the formation of the first police cadet unit.
 The first platoon of 30 cadets, based in Bartley Secondary School, proved to be a success for the young organisation.

-In 1961, Parliament passed the Police Cadet Corps Ordinance, officially endorsing the Corps as a national organisation dedicated to training the young in the values of security in their communities even at a young age, affiliated to the SPF.
-Two years later, the first female cadets were admitted into the organisation.
+In 1961, the Parliament of Singapore passed the Police Cadet Corps Ordinance, officially endorsing the Corps as a national organisation dedicated to training the young in the values of security in their communities even at a young age, affiliated to the SPF.
+The Ordinance also gave approval to all schools in Singapore to form PCC units.
+In 1963, the PCC and the National Cadet Corps (NCC) came under the administration of the Ministry of Education, with the PCC later beginning recruiting females in 1964.

-Since 1961, the NPCC (then named the PCC, or Police Cadet Corps, from 1969 to 1972 as part of the integration of all national youth cadet organisations) has grown with the nation.
-During the brief period of Singapore being a part of Malaysia, the PCC was affiliated to the Royal Malaysia Police, which has since established its own National Police Cadet (Malaysia).
+In 1969, the PCC and the NCC were unified under a common structure, leading to the PCC being renamed the National Cadet Corps (Police).
+This was subsequently changed in 1971 when the organisation was renamed as the National Police Cadet Corps (NPCC), a name that has stuck since then.

 Ranks

 Foreground – from left to right: Cadet, Lance Corporal, Corporal, Sergeant, Staff Sergeant and Station Inspector ranks Background: NPCC peak cap, headdress worn by male Cadet Inspectors, Honorary Officers and Teacher Officers in No. 1 or No .3 attire; NPCC ceremonial sword, ceremonial drill weapon.

 As NPCC is affiliated with the Singapore Police Force (SPF), the ranks of NPCC are similar.
-NPCC ranks have the suffix '(NPCC)' to distinguish their ranks from the SPF ranks.
+NPCC ranks have the suffix '(NPCC)' to distinguish them from the SPF ranks.

-Honorary Officers (HO), who are appointed volunteer adult leaders, have the prefix 'H/' in their rank, which stands for 'Honorary', to distinguish it from that of Teacher Officers (TO).
+Honorary Officers (HO), who are appointed volunteer adult leaders, have the prefix 'H/' in their rank, which stands for 'Honorary', to distinguish them from Teacher Officers (TO), teachers assigned to an NPCC unit in a school.

-TOs and HOs appointed to higher levels of leadership, such as an Assistant Commandant (AC) or HQ staff officer, but have not yet officially been promoted to a respective rank, will have the prefix 'A/' in their rank, which stands for 'Acting', to denote their status.
+Teacher Officers (TOs) appointed to higher levels of leadership, such as an Officer-in-Charge (OC), Assistant Commandant (AC), or HQ staff officer, but have not yet officially been promoted to the respective rank, will have the prefix 'A/' in their rank, which stands for 'Acting', to denote their status.

+Teacher Officers (TOs), Honorary Officers (HOs), and Cadet Inspectors (CIs) who have recently graduated from the Officer Basic Training Course (OBTC), Honorary Officer Basic Training Course (HOBTC), and Cadet Inspector Basic Training Course (CIBTC), respectively, will have the prefix 'P/' in their rank, which stands for 'Probationary', to denote that they are on probation.
+The probationary period typically lasts one year for TOs and HOs, and six months for CIs.

-In addition, the Commandant of NPCC holds the rank of Superintendent of Police (SUPT), and is a senior officer of the SPF who reports to the commander of SPF's Training Command (TRACOM).
+In addition, Commandant, NPCC typically holds the rank of Superintendent of Police (SUPT).
+As a senior officer of the SPF, Commandant, NPCC reports to Commander, Training Command (TRACOM) of the SPF.